varunposimsetty/VHDL/README.md

 - 5. Shift Register - perfoming Right Shift which allows for parallel data load.
 - 6. A Johnson Counter - allows to perfom both left and right shifts.
 - 7. An N to 1 Mux
 - 8. A PWM(Pulse Width Modulation)
+- 9. Clock Divider - generic : 16